-Where the worst food additives are hiding, how to avoid them and some better alternatives.
+Learn where the worst food additives are hiding in food, how to avoid them and how to find healthy food instead.

 Grocery shopping can be tricky business.
 Especially when you have family members to shop for, all with different taste preferences, allergies and dietary needs.
 We’ve been well-trained to look at the basic nutrition information on a product – calories, fat, sugar, protein etc… – but one thing that we often overlook, even when we are shopping for healthy food, is additives.

 Typically near the bottom of the ingredients label, additives show up as unpronounceable chemical names or seemingly innocuous words like flavor and color.
 But their relative stature on the ingredients list does not mean they should be ignored.
 Many food additives are linked to adverse health effects like cancer and hormonal imbalances.